graphite-project/graphite-web/docs/config-local-settings.rst

   `Possible values: carbon_ch, fnv1a_ch`

-  The default is "carbon_ch" - usual Graphite hashing function.
-Also, you can use "fnv1a_ch" hashing from `carbon-c-relay relay <https://github.com/grobian/carbon-c-relay>`_.
-Fnv1a_ch cluster uses instance name as the solely source of routing information, as described in "carbon-c-relay" documentation.
+  The default `carbon_ch` is Graphite's traditional consistent-hashing implementation.
+Alternatively, you can use the `fnv1a_ch`, which supports the Fowler–Noll–Vo hash function (FNV-1a) hash implementation offered by the `carbon-c-relay relay <https://github.com/grobian/carbon-c-relay>`_ project.

 Additional Django Settings
 --------------------------